EGW-NewsEurope May Raise Game Age Ratings Due to Loot Boxes and In-Game Donations

 Sign Up

 As the debate continues, developers, publishers, and players will be watching closely to see whether new age rating standards are introduced across Europe.
+You can also read another great post on EGW about this topic.

 Leave comment